-To: Date:
+То: Date:

 Parent/or Guardian

 Street Address:

-ZIP:
+City/State ZIP:

-Please be notified that copies of the Community School District's official student
+Please be notified that copies of the records concerning

-records concerning , (full legal name of student) have been transferred to:

 School District Name Address

-upon the written statement that the studen t intends to enroll in said school system.
+upon the written statement that the student intends to enroll in said school system.

-If you desire a copy of such records furnis undersigned.
-A reasonable charge will be shed, please check here and return this form to the made for the copies.
+If you desire a copy of such records furnish ned, please check here and return this form to the

-e inaccurate, misleading or otherwise in violation of the privacy or ght to a hearing to challenge the contents of such records.
+If you believe such records transferred are inaccurate, misleading or otherwise in violation of the privacy or other rights of the student, you have the right to a hearing to challenge the contents of such records.

-(Name)

-(I varie)

-(Title)